 If your child becomes infected, please notify our health room, your child's daycare or preschool or anyone that the infected person had close contact with.
 Early warning will help keep it from spreading to others.
-Please contact our school nurse, Mrs. Castetter, if you have any questions regarding treatment.
+Please contact our school nurse, Mrs. Castetter @ 610-791-0200 X2560 if you have any questions regarding treatment.

 Attendance: The PA school Code, 24 P.S.
 13-1326, has identified that students may be excluded from school for the following lawful reasons: illness, family emergency, death of a family member, medical appointments, authorized school activities and pre-approved education travel.
 The statute identifies 10 cumulative absences as allowable during one school year.
 Please discuss this expectation with your child so they understand this statute at an early age.
-School districts and parents are held accountable for student attendance.
-Letters will be mailed out to families who go beyond the 10 day allowance notifying that future absences beyond the 10 days may require an excuse from a physician.
-Your cooperation with the PA code is necessary and appreciated.
-A copy of this mandate is available in the school office.
+Parents are responsible for monitoring and managing their child's attendance.